-Herbs are an easy option to grow in cups.
+Herbs are easy to grow in cups, even for novice gardeners.
 They don’t take up too much space, and they often can stay in a small cup and keep growing as you harvest.

-First, find a pot that’s about one to two inches bigger in diameter and fill it with high-quality soil.
+First, find a pot that’s about 1 to 2 inches large in diameter and fill it with high-quality sterile soil.
 Next, take the seedling and gently pull it out of its nursery pot.
 It’s crucial to “tickle” the roots a little before placing them into a new home.
-This means to use your fingers and gently wiggle the roots away from some of the soil.
-Don’t worry about removing all the dirt, just enough that some of the roots are dangling down without soil attached.
+This means using your fingers and gently wiggling the roots away from some of the soil.
+Don’t worry about removing all the dirt; just remove enough that some of the roots are dangling down without soil attached.
 The “tickling” method encourages the roots to reach out and explore the bigger pot.
-Now place the seedling into the pot and gently press the soil around the base to support it.
+Now place the seedling into the pot and gently press the soil around the base to support the plant.
 Water thoroughly, and you’re done!

-To ensure these plants have enough nutrients, provide them with ample light and fertilize every month or so.
-Also, be sure to harvest fruits or leaves to promote more growth.
+To ensure these plants have enough nutrients, provide them with ample light and fertilize them every month or so.
+Also, be sure to harvest fruit, leaves, or deadhead flowers to promote more growth.

 Don’t feel defeated if you don’t have your own outdoor space for growing.
 By using cups and selecting the optimal plants, you can grow edible food for your family right inside your home.